-- Is it possible that Catholic families who have been unable to access this great sacrament including those who have "walked away from it" over many years-may realize what they are missing and return to experience the loving presence of Christ in this mystery of grace? - We don't participate because of an obligation to do something for God, but rather, our participation permits God to do something unimaginable for us.
+- Is it possible that Catholics who have been denied access to this great sacrament including those who have "walked away from it" over many years-may realize what they are missing and return to experience the loving presence of Christ in this mystery of grace? - We don't participate because of an obligation to do something for God, but rather, our participation permits God to do something unimaginable for us.
 St. Alphonsus Liguori says that for God, "paradise is the human heart."
 Jesus gives the gift so that God can go where God wants to go.
-All is grace. - To invite our sisters and brothers to return to full, conscious, and active participation in the Eucharistic liturgy, we must emphasize the graciousness of this great gift and its incomparable beauty.
+All is grace. - To invite our sisters and brothers to return to full, conscious and active participation in the Eucharistic liturgy, we must emphasize the graciousness of this great gift and its incomparable beauty.
 I have given this pastoral letter the title Returning to Grace because I firmly believe this is what all of us are called to do after and in response to the Great Eucharistic Fast imposed on us by COVID-19.

-- 1. What do you believe are some reasons that Catholic families have "walked away from" participation in Mass and the sacraments? - 2.
-Do you think the separation from the Eucharist caused by the pandemic has helped some Catholic families grow in their appreciation for the great gift that Jesus gives us by sharing with us His Body and Blood?
-Why or why not?
-What effect do you think this separation has had on Catholic families who see Sunday Mass as an obligation rather than a gift?
-What effect has this separation had on your family? - 3.
-How do you and your family experience in the Eucharist "the graciousness of this great gift and its incomparable beauty"?
-What are some ways you can help other families experience this?
+- 1. What do you believe are some reasons that Catholics have "walked away from" participation in Mass and the sacraments? - 2.
+How has the separation caused by the pandemic helped some Catholics grow in their appreciation for the great gift that Jesus gives us by sharing with us His Body and Blood?
+What effect has this separation had on Catholics who see Sunday Mass as an obligation rather than a gift? - 3.
+How do you experience in the Eucharist "the graciousness of this great gift and its incomparable beauty"?
+What are some ways we can help others experience this?